zriyansh/signoz.io/blog/2022-06-10-opentelemetry-php.md

 $rootSpan->end();
 ```

-**Step 4: Running the PHP application**
+**Step 5: Running the PHP application**

-Run your PHP application with the following command:
+Run your PHP application with the following command: <br>
+Make sure you cd to the src directory to run the below command:

 ```go
 php 1-getting-started-console-exporter.php